An ideal location

 The O2 Centre on Finchley Road has a cinema, gym and plenty of restaurants and retail outlets.
 For something a little different, head to the Art 4 Fun café on West End Lane, where you can paint and design your own pottery.

-Alternatively, you can visit us at our Willesden office which is only a short walk from Dollis Hill tube station.
-For more information about this branch, our Property Management Services, or any of the available properties in West Hampstead, get in touch with our estate and letting agent team today.
+If you’re interested in buying or renting property in West Hampstead, you can browse our Property Management Services, or any of the available properties in West Hampstead, get in touch with our estate and letting agent team today.